 Will I have to pay for my lesson if it’s cancelled due to snow?

-As an example, one day in 2016 it began snowing heavily about 30 minutes before I was due to pick someone up.
+As an example, one day in 2016 it began snowing heavily about 30 minutes before I was due to pick someone up late one morning.
 The roads quickly got covered and traffic began to slow down.
-I made a choice there and then to cancel the lesson (we actually moved it back a few days) because I had no idea how long the conditions would last.
-With hindsight, it was the right decision because the snow continued for about an hour.
+His house was on a slope, and it was clearly becoming difficult to drive without slipping.
+I made a choice there and then to cancel the lesson.
+The snow lasted for about as long as his lesson would have, but was gone by the afternoon.
+Cancelling was the right decision.

 Do lessons in snow cost more?